galaxyproject/galaxy-hub/src/citing-galaxy/index.md

 ## Which Galaxy?

-If you *used* Galaxy in your methods, please specify which instances of Galaxy were used: Was it [usegalaxy.org](https://usegalaxy.org/), one of [other public Galaxy servers](/src/use/index.md) or [Galaxy services](/src/use/index.md) (see each server's page for citation info), a local install, or on a [cloud install](/src/cloud/index.md)?
+If you *used* Galaxy in your methods, please specify which instances of Galaxy were used: Was it [usegalaxy.org](https://usegalaxy.org/), one of [other public Galaxy servers, cloud sevices, VMs or containers](/src/use/index.md) (see each resource's page for citation info), or a local install?

 Some excellent exmples (*emphasis added*):